lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Do you personally use the** `.ahk` **or** `.exe`**?**

-I used the AHK script during development and the executable in post-development or long-term testing.
+I used the AHK script during development and the executable in post-development, long-term testing.

 **Can you just disable the Windows key using registry edits?**

-The dota2.exe will not be able to see the key press then.
+Then, dota2.exe will not be able to see the key press.

 ## Made a cool keyboard layout and want to share it?